Birds of a feather, Swim Yellow Duck and Estate Trinkets & Treasures

-First came Estate Trinkets & Treasures – next came Swim Yellow Duck!
+First came Estate Trinkets & Treasures – next came its feathered friend, Swim Yellow Duck!

 Estate Trinkets & Treasures dot com

 Estates is an online reference guide for antiques and collectibles.
 The website came about because we wanted to post our research and photos of antiques.
 After years of selling online, we had a boatload of photos and a ton of sticky notes, all about the thingamabobs we were selling.

 Darrell came up with the snappy name for the website, Estate Trinkets And Treasures, thinking it was descriptive.
 Although, we cannot boast about the name name being memorable or easy to type in a search bar.

 To begin selling antiques on eBay, I needed to register a unique User ID to identify me from the other millions of Buyers and Sellers already on eBay.